-- Inhaled antibiotics have been commonly used to treat persistent airway infection with P. aeruginosa, which contributes to lung damage in patients with CF. Treatment with inhaled antibiotics reduces bacterial load in the lungs, and decreases inflammation and the deterioration of lung function. - Current clinical evidence has supported the efficacy of the various inhaled tobramycin formulations for the management of CF patients with P. aeruginosa, and efficacy appears comparable among agents. - Chronic use of inhaled tobramycin is recommended in patients with CF aged 6 years and older, with mild or moderate-to-severe lung disease and P. aeruginosa, to improve lung function and quality of life, and reduce exacerbations. - o Inhaled antibiotic therapy is strongly recommended for initial or new growth of P. aeruginosa, with inhaled tobramycin as the favored regimen. - Safety concerns with inhaled tobramycin agents include bronchospasm, ototoxicity, nephrotoxicity, and neuromuscular disorders. - o In clinical trials, cough was reported more frequently with the Tobi Podhaler inhalation powder vs nebulized tobramycin or placebo. - All inhaled tobramycin agents are administered twice daily.
-Bethkis, Kitabis Pak, and Tobi are administered via a 15-minute nebulization, and use of the nebulizer requires additional steps for cleaning and set-up.
-In contrast, Tobi Podhaler inhalation powder takes less time to administer, is given via a total of 8 breath-activated inhalations (2 inhalations of the contents of 4 dry powder capsules), and does not require disinfection.
+- Inhaled antibiotics are commonly used to treat persistent airway infection with P. aeruginosa, which contributes to lung damage in patients with CF. Treatment with inhaled antibiotics reduces bacterial load in the lungs, and decreases inflammation and the deterioration of lung function. - Current clinical evidence supports the efficacy of the various inhaled tobramycin formulations and inhaled aztreonam for the management of CF patients with P. aeruginosa.
+Efficacy appears comparable among agents, and data are limited regarding which antibiotic strategy may be more effective in improvement in lung function, reduction of exacerbation rates, and eradication of P. aeruginosa infection.

+- Guidelines recommend chronic use of inhaled tobramycin or aztreonam in patients with CF 6 years of age and older, with mild or moderate-to-severe lung disease and P. aeruginosa, to improve lung function and quality of life, and reduce exacerbations. - o Inhaled antibiotic therapy is strongly recommended for initial or new growth of P. aeruginosa, with inhaled tobramycin as the favored regimen. - Inhaled tobramycin agents are indicated in patients ≥ 6 years of age, while inhaled aztreonam is indicated in patients ≥ 7 years of age. - Safety concerns with inhaled tobramycin agents include bronchospasm, ototoxicity, nephrotoxicity, and neuromuscular disorders. - In clinical trials, cough was reported more frequently with the Tobi Podhaler inhalation powder vs nebulized tobramycin or placebo. - Safety concerns with inhaled aztreonam include bronchospasm, decreases in FEV1, and development of drug-resistant bacteria. - All inhaled tobramycin agents are administered twice daily.
+Bethkis, Kitabis Pak, and Tobi inhalation solution are administered via a 15-minute nebulization.
+In contrast, tobramycin inhalation powder administered via the Tobi Podhaler takes approximately 4 to 6 minutes to administer via a total of 8 breath-activated inhalations (2 inhalations of the contents of 4 dry powder capsules). - Inhaled aztreonam is administered 3 times daily via a 2 to 3 minute nebulization; patients should use a bronchodilator before administration. - Use of a nebulizer requires additional steps for set-up and regular cleaning after each use to prevent device contamination, while the Tobi Podhaler device does not require disinfection.